QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 ## Summary of final engineering decisions

 We have adopted a multi-sensor fusion design rather than depending on one navigation approach since there is not any sensor which can be trusted completely while competing.
 All of the systems complement the deficiencies of each other; therefore, their performance becomes more consistent and reliable.
+On 10 consecutive trials of the complete race (including three laps as well as parking maneuvers), the robot accomplished a successful completion of the race without touching in 9 out of 10 tries (90% success rate), averaging 26 seconds per lap.

 # <hr/>